ATRF Board Members

 Sandra holds a Master’s of Education from the University of Calgary and has received her Institute of Corporate Directors Designation (ICD.D).
 She also has her Governance Professionals of Canada Designation (GPC.D), and is the Board Governance Advisor to the Edmonton Federation of Community Leagues.

-Sandra is a member of the Investment Committee and the Audit and Finance Committee.
+Sandra is a member of the Investment Committee and the Human Resources and Compensation Committee.

 Paul joined the ATRF Board in August 2019.
 He began his financial career in the banking sector, then joined Metropolitan Life, finishing as COO of Canadian operations.
 He also served as CEO of the Ontario Municipal Employees Retirement System (OMERS), was a founding director and interim CEO of the Public Sector Pension Investment Board (PSPIB), and was CEO of the Alberta Treasury Branches (ATB Financial).